 Reverance: If there are any boys in the class, teach a nice ballet bow and instruct the boys to do this.
 Otherwise, instruct on proper curtsies by helping dancers turn both legs out, move with grace, and not drop the back.

 The dance is a success if dancers are confident, happy, find their spots gracefully, dance on the music, and generally remember the order of the steps.
-Because the parents will be invited to observe ALL of class, the dance need not cover or highlight all of what the class instructs.
-If the dancers can perform the dance without teacher instruction, EVEN BETTER (but that may vary from class to class and with the ages of participants).
+Because the parents will be invited to observe ALL of class, the performance piece need not cover or highlight all of what the class instructs.